budcribar/RemoteBlazorWebViewTutorial/README.md

 Next we will run the application remotely

-First, we need to publish the RemoteBlazorWebViewTutorial.WpfApp project right click on the project -> Publish -> Click the Publish button

-Now Run the Remote Profile using the Run button
+Run the Remote Profile using the Run button

 A main window will come up with a URL.
 Click on it